Southern Ashanti Gold Project, Ghana

 Drilling at the project site was successfully completed in 2008.
 Adamus was granted mining licences in April 2008.
 It also received an Environmental Protection Agency permit in December.

-In August 2009, Adamus, with lead partner Helmsec Global, issued 115 million shares at 35 cents per share and raised A$40.25m to progress the SAGP in Ghana.
+In August 2009, Adamus, with lead partner Helmsec Global, issued 115 million shares at 35 cents per share and raised A$40.25m to progress the Nzema gold project.

 A 3.5MW Outotec semi-autogenous grinding mill was the first asset acquired at the site.
-The mill is expected to be reconstructed in 45-50 weeks time.
+The mechanical installation of the mill was completed in October 2010.

 EPC contract